Bella (Maître Gims song)

-"Bella" is a song by Congolese-French singer and rapper Gims.
+"Bella" is a song by Congolese singer and rapper Gims.
 It was released on 6 May 2013 as the third single off his album Subliminal.

 Background

 In an interview, Gims said that he started working on the song in 2009.

 Music video

 The music video was shot in Marbella, Andalusia, Spain and was released on the same day as the song's release.
 The video had gained 500 million views until June 2021.